-Migration and displacement is one of the defining humanitarian trends of our time.
-There are more people on the move than ever before - including an estimated 258 million migrants and 65.8 million forcibly displaced people.
+There are more people on the move than ever before - including more than 250 million migrants and 65 million displaced people.
 Many more are on the move within their own countries or are in irregular status and not counted in official data.
 Millions more are fleeing disasters, slow onset environmental hazards and the effects of climate change.
+While for many, migration creates vital opportunities, and drives and strengthens communities of destination and origin; for others, migration and displacement can lead to critical immediate and longer term humanitarian needs - it is these migrants that are at the centre of our attention.

-In the Asia Pacific region, National Societies, with the support of the IFRC, are vital actors in addressing humanitarian needs linked to migration and displacement, in both emergency settings and in ongoing community activities and initiatives.
+In the Asia Pacific region, National Societies, with the support of the IFRC, are important actors in addressing humanitarian needs linked to migration and displacement, in both emergency settings and in ongoing community activities and initiatives.
 This includes support for asylum seekers and refugees fleeing persecution, violence and human rights abuses, survivors of trafficking, internally displaced persons (IDP), people fleeing disaster and the effects of climate change, migrant workers, undocumented migrants and stateless migrants.
-As local actors, National Societies combine community-led assessments, community understanding and community trust with principled, humanitarian assistance, protection and advocacy.
+As local actors, National Societies combine community-led understanding and trust with principled, humanitarian assistance, protection and advocacy.
 The IFRC actively supports National Societies in the region to enhance their reach and impact on working with migrants and displaced persons.
-This includes a dedicated programme of capacity building and training for staff, volunteers and leaders of National

-Societies on supporting migrants and displaced people; ongoing technical and operational guidance to address emerging humanitarian trends related, for example, to climate change, disasters and displacement; support for representation, advocacy and influence in regional and global forums, including those linked to the new Global Compacts on Migration and Refugees, the SFDRR and the Bali Process on Trafficking and People Smuggling.
+This includes a dedicated programme of capacity building and training for staff, volunteers and leaders of National Societies on supporting migrants and displaced people; ongoing technical and operational guidance to address emerging humanitarian trends related, for example, to climate change, disasters and displacement; support for representation, advocacy and influence in regional and global forums, including those linked to the new Global Compacts on Migration and Refugees, and the Bali Process on Trafficking and People Smuggling.

-Specific migration and displacement programmes supported by the IFRC range from the large-scale population movement operation (PMO) in Cox's Bazar, Bangladesh to respond to the needs of those fleeing Rakhine State and host communities; the Virtual Volunteer app (application) to provide reliable and up-to-date, "safe migration" information to migrant workers from the Philippines; and to an emerging health needs assessment for undocumented migrants in the Mekong region.
+Specific migration and displacement programmes supported by the IFRC range from the large-scale population movement operation (PMO) in Cox's Bazar, Bangladesh to respond to the needs of those fleeing Rakhine State and host communities; the global COVID-19 pandemic response, and including migrants in both health and socio-economic related initiatives; the Virtual Volunteer app (application) to provide reliable and up-to-date, "safe migration" information to migrant workers from the Philippines; and to an emerging health regional programme for irregular migrants in the Mekong region.